-Unmistakable with their striking coat, the Bluetick Coonhound temperament is goofy and playful.
+An unmistakable dog with his striking coat, the Bluetick Coonhound temperament makes him a goofy and playful dog.

-The Bluetick Coonhound dog is a scent-hound and was bred to have high endurance and a “cold nose” – referring to a dog who is able to work scent trails up to days old.
+The Bluetick Coonhound is a scent-hound whom breeders developed to have high endurance and a “cold nose,” a term used to refer to a dog who is able to work scent trails that are several days old.

 Bluetick Coonhound Temperament and Personality